salman0016/Big-cats/README.md

 4] Use datasets to interpret the object and suggest whether the cat on the camera’s viewfinder belongs to which spices.

 # Methodology :-
 The Big cats detection system is a program that focuses on implementing real time Cat detection.
-It is a prototype of a new product that comprises of the main module: Cats detection and then showing on viewfinder whether the cat belongs to which species.
-Big Cats Detection Module
+It is a prototype of a new product that comprises of the main module: Cats detection and then showing on viewfinder whether the cat belongs to Cheetah, Jaguar, Tiger Species.

-This Module is divided into three parts:
+This Module is described as follows

-Cheetah, Jaguar and Tiger detection :-
++:

 • Ability to detect the location of a cat's face in any input image or frame.
 The output is the bounding box coordinates on the detected face of a cat.